-After a year away, Disneyland fans eagerly welcomed back the popular Oogie Boogie Bash in 2021.
-This special event party debuted in 2019 to rave reviews.
+The popular Oogie Boogie Bash is Disneyland Resort’s most popular after hours event.
+This special Halloween party debuted in 2019 to rave reviews.
 Tickets went on sale in July, and many fans spent all day in the virtual queue waiting “more than an hour” (IYKYK) to purchase their coveted party tickets.

 When I say the Disneyland Halloween party is popular, I mean it!
 Tip number one is plan ahead because Oogie Boogie Bash sells out very quickly.
 Most people aren’t thinking about Halloween in July, but Disney fans have to!